Allen9191/Orin_AGX-package/README.md

 ### Solve Jetpack MISSING & OpenCV 4.XX.X with CUDA: NO

 #### Jetpack MISSING
 Open terminal and enter jtop, and go to see INFO if you discover two problems as title.
-Please follow those instructions or commands.
+Please follow those instructions and commands.

 >cd /usr/local/lib/python3.10/dist-packages/jtop/core/